Theatre & Film

 Theatre & Film at The University of Mississippi

-Theatre & Film produces 4 shows a year representing a variety of forms and eras with at least one production each season being a major musical.
+Theatre & Film produces 4 theatrical shows a year representing a variety of forms and eras with at least one production each season being a major musical.
 The primary mission of Theatre & Film is to bring quality experiences to departmental students, the University community and the area at large through the production of culturally relevant works.
 Join our mailing list.

 We are grateful for the support of our patrons and donors.
 You can support Theatre & Film and the work of our student actors, designers, filmmakers, and technicians by becoming a season ticket holder (UM Box Office) or by donating directly to the department.